 If the person in the circle incorrectly identifies the name, or doesn't speak in time, that person becomes the new caller in the middle of the circle.

 If the person correctly identifies the name, the caller must move onto a new person of their choice.

 My name is and I like to...
 Everyone in the group stands in a circle.
 The first person says, "My name is and I like to ______ (insert hobby and act out a motion from that hobby.)
 The rest of group then says, "(Person's Name) likes to (hobby) and acts out motion.
 Example, "My name is Dave and I like Fish (action out casting a reel).
 The next person repeats the process.
 The rest of group then says that person's name, hobby, and motion and the moves onto the first person's info.
 This continues until the last person goes, at which the entire group calls out the last person's info and moves along through the whole group and repeats everyone's info.

 Name Tag This is a test for once everyone thinks they know everyone else’s name.
 The group stands in a circle, with one person “It” standing in the middle.
 All standing in the circle hold out their right arm straight, palm facing up.
 The leader begins by saying someone’s name.
-That person must say their own name and the name of someone else before they get “bopped” gently on the hand.
-If the 'It' person tags someone before they say their own name, and another's, that person is 'It'.
+That person must say the name of someone else before they get “bopped” gently on the hand.
+If the 'It' person tags the person before they say another name, that person is 'It'.